Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 Benefits of Meditation for Pregnancy & Fertility

-William R. Marchand states that mindfulness and meditation can increase fertility by reducing stress.
+- William R. Marchand states that mindfulness and meditation can increase fertility by reducing stress.
 That’s why I recommend you start with these meditations for stress relief.
+This is also backed by Research conducted by the American Society for Reproductive Medicine (Read about how stress affects childbirth on CDC.gov).

 Of course, mindfulness is only one part of having a healthy baby.
 Prenatal nutrition, regular exercise, and substance withdrawal are all vital for having a healthy pregnancy according to James Greene, MD at Kaiser Permanente.